dberzano/dberzano.github.io/alice/install-aliroot/cvmfs.md

 alienv enter VO_ALICE@AliRoot::vAN-20141006
 ```

-Do not forget the `VO_ALICE@AliRoot::` prefix.
-A new shell is opened
+Do not forget the `VO_ALICE@AliRoot::` or `VO_ALICE@AliPhysycs::` prefix.
+A new
-where you have your ALICE programs available, and all dependencies are
+shell is opened where you have your ALICE programs available, and all dependencies
-automatically set:
+are automatically set:

 ```console
 $> which aliensh